 with Megan Windeler

-$90 for each 3-week series (no drop-ins or class passes accepted)
+$90 for the 3-week series (no drop-ins or class passes accepted)

 Series runs every Tuesday & Thursday for 3-weeks.
 Pre-registration required!
 8 student minimum needed to run the series so please sign up in advance!